Install the pin and boot.

 Here the two caliper brackets are shown next to each other.

 Now remove the slide clips for the brake pads.
 Put them on to the new caliper bracket.
 They simply clip in place.
 These clips are included in many brake pad sets.
-For example, I bought these brake pads from Amazon, and they included the slide clips.
+For example, I bought these brake pads, and they included the slide clips.

 This picture shows the caliper pin, boot and brake pad slide clip assembled and attached to the bracket.